Glossary

 Tools and Training

 Many modern Deep Learning (DL) frameworks, including PyTorch (PyTorch official site) and TensorFlow (TensorFlow official site), offer functionalities or can be adapted to implement SSL algorithms.
 Libraries like Scikit-learn provide some SSL methods.
-Platforms such as Ultralytics HUB streamline the process by facilitating the management of datasets (Ultralytics HUB Datasets documentation) that may contain mixtures of labeled and unlabeled data, simplifying the training (Ultralytics HUB Cloud Training) and deployment (model deployment options guide) of models designed to leverage such data structures.
+Platforms such as Ultralytics HUB streamline the process by facilitating the management of datasets that may contain mixtures of labeled and unlabeled data, simplifying the training and deployment of models designed to leverage such data structures.
 Research in SSL continues to evolve, with contributions often presented at major AI conferences like NeurIPS and ICML.